POCUS Fundamentals Certificate

-The Point-of-Care Ultrasound Certification Academy developed the POCUS Fundamentals learning modules and certificate to ensure clinical proficiency for those practicing POCUS globally and aims to provide a foundational knowledge of the physics and instrumentation behind point of care ultrasound instruments and diagnostic ultrasound.
+The Point of Care Ultrasound Certification Academy developed the POCUS Fundamentals learning modules and certificate to ensure clinical proficiency for those practicing POCUS globally and aims to provide a foundational knowledge of the physics and instrumentation behind point of care ultrasound instruments and diagnostic ultrasound.
 The educational design of this activity addresses the needs of clinical point-of-care ultrasound users.
-The current prerequisite is limited to having prior healthcare training.

 - Explain the principles of ultrasound physics

 - Define echogenicity and attenuation

 - List and explain the ultrasound machine settings and modes